 Plaintiffs’ Reply: That is true.
 But we do not think the State of California should have to front these costs.
 (Reply at 7:2-14).

 Plaintiffs still have it wrong–Enron has agreed to pay for the Universities’ electricity.
 The Utilities retain the ultimate responsibility to pay for the electricity.
 Thus, no costs have been shifted to the State–but that is not the important point for this motion.
 The point is that even plaintiffs admit that their claims are only about money.
 By definition, disputes about money do not constitute irreparable harm and cannot justify a preliminary injunction.
 See, e.g., Cotter, 880 F.2d at 1145.
+[WE SHOULD CITE AND ATTACH THEIR PRESS RELEASE WHERE THEY QUANTIFY THE ALLEGED DAMAGES]

 In any event, the true facts about how electricity is bought, distributed and paid for confirm that the Universities (and the State of California) stand at no greater risk now than before this dispute arose: